 - Going someplace without permission from the man

-In Ireland, 64% of abused women stated their children were witness to violence that occurred in the family on a routine basis; 50% of women in Monterrey, Mexico also substantiated this claim.
+In Ireland, 64 percent of abused women stated their children were witness to violence that occurred in the family on a routine basis; 50 percent of women in Monterrey, Mexico also substantiated this claim.

 One can imagine the effects on children who witness marital violence; they are more susceptible to emotional and behavioral problems which include anxiety, depression, inadequate school performance, low self-esteem, nightmares and physical health problems.